mcb2003/gc/README.md

 ## Features

 * Automatically capitalises the first letter of sentences (only if they start with a letter)
-* Collapse any excessive white-space to a single space character
+* Collapses any excessive white-space to a single space character
-* Completely trim off white-space at the start of the text
+* Completely trims off white-space at the start of the text
-* Reads from files given as command-line args, writes to standard output
+* Reads from files given as command-line args (or stdin), writes to standard output

 ## Compiling